silicon-sat/SI-2024-CubeSat/README.md

-🛰️ This is the portal for Summer Internship 2024 on Introduction to CubeSat and Satellite Communication. 📡
+# Introduction to CubeSat and Satellite Communication

+🛰️ Introduction to CubeSat and Satellite Communication 📡 was launched as a summer internship course in June 2024 to targeting 1st year B.Tech. students to excite them in the STEM branch.
+It was successfully conducted and the detail of the course is documented in this page.

 # Course Venue & Timings